 -

 Victoria Sambunaris creates large-scale photographs of the American West that examine the intersections of modern civilization and the natural environment.
-Inspired by the intrepid nineteenth century photographers whose work helped to define our understanding of the region, Sambunaris embarks upon an extended, solitary road trip each year, capturing the American landscape with a large format, five-by-seven wooden field camera.
-Highly detailed and carefully composed, the resulting photographs present a visually refined portrait of a vast industrial terrain embedded within the high desert, grassy plains and estuarial corridors of the country.
+Highly detailed and carefully composed, her images present a visually refined portrait of a vast industrial terrain embedded within the high desert, grassy plains and estuarial corridors of the country.
+Combining in-depth planning and research with a laborious mode of shooting and developing, sometimes waiting days for the right conditions, through her photographs Sambunaris conveys a deeply layered sense of place and a nuanced view of the complex issues surrounding American land use and management.

 -